Permissionless-Software-Foundation/avax-bridge/docs/README.md

     - if the user sent BCH...
       - calculate and send tokens
     - Calculate the new BCH and token balances and return them.

+### Experimental changes:

+At startup:
+- seenTxs = Get a list of transactions associated with the address.

+Looping:
+- curTxs = Gets a list of transactions associated with the address.
+- diffTxs = diff seenTxs from curTxs
+- filter out all the txs in diffTx that are 0-conf
+- Add them to the seenTxs array after they've been processed.
+  - Add them before processing in case something goes wrong with the processing.
+- process these txs